rekalogika/rekalogika-docs/docs/analytics/08-time-dimension/02-dimensions.md

 }
 ```

-The enum `TimeBinType` contains all the available time bin types, and all
-their differences.
-Here, we use `TimeBinType::Date` to bin the input time to a
-date.

-`ORM\Column(type: TimeBinType::TypeDate`) is the Doctrine column type.
-The
+`ORM\Column(type: Date::TYPE`) is the Doctrine column type.
+The `TYPE` constant
-enum `TimeBinType` contains the suitable Doctrine column type for each time
+contains the suitable Doctrine column type for each time bin type, which may be
-bin type, which may be `integer` or `smallint`, depending on the type.
+`integer` or `smallint`, depending on the type.

 The `source` is an instance of `TimeBinValueResolver`, which takes the input,
 then bins it to the specified time bin type.
 Here we take the property `time`,